-Local newspapers were an important part of communicating information about the war and requesting help from citizens.29 These combined with correspondence from soldiers helped and continue to help piece together the larger scale of the war with individual experiences.30 Letters were the primary means of requesting goods and supplies from home and often kept friends and loved ones at home abreast of their situation.31
+Local newspapers were an important part of communicating information about the war and requesting help from citizens.
+These combined with correspondence from soldiers helped and continues to help piece together the larger scale of the war with individual experiences.
+Letters were the primary means of requesting goods and supplies from home and often kept those at home abreast of their situation.

 Soldiers often communicated the loss of comrades through writing and gave more detail about the circumstances than would have been communicated through government channels.
 Elijah E. Edwards was a chaplain with the 7th Minnesota infantry and wrote numerous entries in his journal.
-One such entry indicated that he received more autonomy as a chaplain than most military personnel.
-"The government gives him the rank of a captain of cavalry, and the pay of one, but he is not in the volunteer service required to wear the uniform of one to where it's insignia or carry a sword."32
+One such entry indicated that he received more autonomy as a chaplain than the soldiers.
+"The government gives him the rank of a captain of cavalry, and the pay of one, but he is not in the volunteer service required to wear the uniform of one to where it's insignia or carry a sword."